Jayme Ober, OTD, OTR/L, MSCS, CNMI

 Assistant Professor of Occupational Therapy

-Dr. Ober recently presented her scholarly work with occupational therapy’s Kawa Model at the Pennsylvania Occupational Therapy Association conference.
+Dr. Ober has presented her scholarly work with occupational therapy’s Kawa model at the Pennsylvania Occupational Therapy Association (POTA) conference.
+Her research, to cultivate acute care rehabilitation team collaboration, was published in a peer-reviewed international journal dedicated to allied health professional practice and education.
 In her personal time, she enjoys going on adventures with her family, and participating on committees for a dance parent’s club and her church.
 Dr. Ober aims to inspire and empower her students to become remarkable contributors to the occupational therapy profession with a passion for service and drive for ethical leadership.